 Igor Anilovich is currently a Diesel OBD II and AECD Leader in the General Motors Propulsion System Embedded Controls where he focuses on OBD II design and emission control strategy compliance for diesel engine applications.
 Prior to that, Dr. Anilovich was a Technical Specialist for Diesel Exhaust Gas Sensors Diagnostics.
 Dr. Anilovich was also a Control Design Engineer with responsibility for new concepts development for OBD II compliant diagnostics for gas engine applications.
 Dr. Anilovich won the 2008 "Boss" Kettering Award.
 He is a DFSS Black Belt and SAE member.
 Dr. Anilovich is an author of more than thirty patents, multiple publications and research reports.
 Dr. Anilovich has an M.S. from the Aviation University in Kharkov, Ukraine and a Ph.D. from the Automobile and Road Construction University in Kharkov, Ukraine.

-Francesco Siano is currently Lead Development Engineer for Regulation Requirements working in Diesel Controls department at GM Global Propulsion System.
-He is responsible to verify compliance to EOBD and OBDII in Diesel inhouse software leading the Diesel Diagnostic Compliance Workgroup.
-Mr. Siano joined GM Global Propulsion System in 2008 as a Control System Engineer in the Diesel Safety and Diagnostic area.
-Before joining GM Global Propulsion System, he worked in Loccioni group as Automotive R&D Engineer.
-Mr. Siano graduated from University Federico II of Naples in Computer Science Engineering, with a specialization in Automation and Control System.
+Luca Scavone is currently Development Engineer for Regulatory Requirements (Diesel OBD) working in Diesel Controls department at GM Italy.
+He is responsible for the correct interpretation of OBD legislation and he is the support for its implementation in the Diesel sw.
+Mr. Scavone joined GM Global Propulsion System in 2008 as Control System Engineer in the Control Engineering group, he acted as Global Controls Technical specialist for Diesel Torque, Cranking and Thermal Management from 2010 to 2018.
+Before joining GM Global Propulsion System, he worked in Eltrac / Iveco as Control System Engineer.
+Mr. Scavone graduated from University Politecnico of Turin in Electronics Engineering (2001) and in Mechanical Engineering (2012).

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.